Making Flavorful Stock from Scratch

-Whether you call it ‘stock’ or the trendier term ‘bone broth’ — healthy and flavorful soups start with a nutrient and mineral-rich base of good stock.
-Bone-based stocks provide calcium, magnesium, silicon, sulfur, phosphorous, and other trace minerals.
-Stock can be made with leftover bones from dinners or you can purchase bony parts of chicken, turkey, beef, or even fish to make stock.
+Whether you call it “stock” or the trendier term “bone broth,” healthy and flavorful soups begin with a nutrient and mineral-rich base.
+Bone-based stocks provide calcium, magnesium, silicon, sulfur, phosphorus, and other trace minerals.
+You can make stock with leftover bones from dinner or purchase bony parts of chicken, turkey, beef, or even fish.

-Cool weather is the ideal time to make a big stock pot for making hearty soups, richly flavored gravies, sauces, and side dishes.
-Homemade stock is simple to make and the secret to creating great-tasting soups.
-It adds a depth of flavor to homemade soup that commercially produced stock cannot.
-In addition to using fresh vegetables, making stock is a resourceful way to use up less-than-perfect vegetables or trimmings.
-Trimmings can include potato or carrot peels, mushroom stems, parsley stems, onion skins, green onion tops, or the last few cloves of a garlic bulb.
-However, avoid using vegetables such as Brussels sprouts, broccoli, or cauliflower since their strong flavors may overpower the stock.
-Use whole spices and herbs, such as peppercorns and bay leaves, since they will strain out more easily than powdered herbs and spices.
-And don’t forget to save those Parmesan or Pecorino cheese rinds for soup — cheese adds umami to stock.
+Cool weather is the perfect time to simmer a big pot of stock for hearty soups, gravies, sauces, and side dishes.
+Homemade stock is simple to prepare and is the secret to creating soups with real depth of flavor—something commercial versions just can’t match.
+In addition to fresh vegetables, stock is a resourceful way to use less-than-perfect produce or trimmings.
+Potato or carrot peels, mushroom stems, parsley stems, onion skins, green onion tops, or the last few cloves of garlic all work well.
+Avoid strong-tasting vegetables such as Brussels sprouts, broccoli, or cauliflower, which can overpower the flavor.
+Use whole spices and herbs like peppercorns and bay leaves—they strain out more easily than powdered seasonings.
+And don’t forget to save Parmesan or Pecorino rinds; they add a wonderful umami note.

-Save chicken and turkey carcasses, bones, and drippings from a roasted organic chicken or turkey in the freezer for making poultry stock.
-Use bony parts like backs, wing trimmings, or necks from pastured poultry – these parts are generally less expensive.
-For a richly flavored stock, season and roast the chicken or turkey parts on a half-sheet pan at 400°F for 45 minutes or so before adding to the stock.
+Save chicken and turkey carcasses, bones, and drippings in the freezer for making poultry stock.
+Bony parts such as backs, wing tips, or necks are ideal and often inexpensive.
+For deeper flavor, season and roast the poultry parts on a sheet pan at 400°F for about 45 minutes before adding them to the pot.

-Once the stock is finished cooking, place the pot in a sink filled with cold water and ice.
-Stir stock occasionally until the liquid has cooled.
-Strain the stock and pour it into storage containers, like Mason jars.
-Store stock in the refrigerator for up to three days, or in the freezer* for up to three months.
-Don’t worry about defatting the stock prior to storage.
-Once cooled, the fat will rise to the top and is easily removed.
+When finished, cool the pot quickly by placing it in a sink filled with ice water.
+Stir occasionally to release heat, then strain the liquid and pour it into storage containers such as Mason jars.
+Stock will keep in the refrigerator for up to three days or in the freezer* for up to three months.
+Don’t worry about removing the fat right away—once cooled, it solidifies on top and is easy to lift off.

 Try our favorite stocks: Best Roasted Vegetable Stock, Rich Chicken Stock, Hearty Beef Stock, Corn Stock